rsergio07/sre-cicd-pipeline/README.md

 3. The app is deployed to a staging environment, where smoke and performance tests are run
 4. If staging passes, it’s promoted to production for final verification

-This structure mirrors how modern SRE and DevOps teams validate releases safely and reliably.
+This structure mirrors how modern SRE teams validate releases safely and reliably.

 ---